MaxAst/expo-share-extension/README.md

 ],
 ```

 You can share a firebase auth session between your main app and the share extension by using the [`useUserAccessGroup` hook](https://rnfirebase.io/reference/auth#useUserAccessGroup).
 The value for `userAccessGroup` is your main app's bundle ID with the `group.` prefix, e.g. `group.com.example.app`.
+For a full example, check [this](examples/with-firebase/README.md).

 ### Custom Background Color